UNDP-Data/st-undp/README.md

 - `ProximaNova` fonts
 - CSS styles for most Streamlit input components
-- Basic custom components like Stats Card
+- Several custom components from the UNDP Design System, such as Author, Footer, Header, Stats Card
+- No additional dependencies on top of what is required by `streamlit`

 ## Contributing